9992D/KS-x-Utopia-Hackathon/README.md

 ## Production Deployment

-The application is designed to be deployed on AWS infrastructure.
-The backend server will be hosted on an AWS instance rather than localhost:3000.
+The application is designed to be deployed on AWS infrastructure using your own EC2 instances.

 ### Environment Variables